Michael Jordan Game Worn 1985 Player Sample Air Jordan 1s | Sizes 13, 13.5

 The coding on the inside of the shoes states "850102 TYPS.”
 850102 refers to the date of production.
 These shoes were made in 1985 between the months of January (01) and February (02).
 TYPS stands for “Tong Yang Player Sample” and means that the shoes are ‘Player Samples,’ produced from the 'Tong Yang' factory.

-These shoes are accompanied by a Letter of Opinion from MEARS Authentication, LLC, with an “Authentic” Final Grade, and an electronic Letter of Provenance from the original owner.
+These shoes are accompanied by a Letter of Opinion from MEARS Authentication, LLC, with an “Authentic” Final Grade, and a Letter of Provenance from the original owner.

 To view Shipping Calculator, please click here

 For more information please contact Brahm Wachter at firstname.lastname@example.org